dubek/malc/README.md

 wrapper script.
 Now malc is ready to use.

 By default, `bootstrap.sh` uses the bundled Ruby implementation of the Mal interpreter.
-Use the `MAL_IMPL` (path to the Mal implementation) and `MAL_PREFIX` (program which runs the Mal implementation) environment variables to instruct `bootstrap.sh` to use another Mal interpreter.
+To use another implementation during bootstrapping, set the `MAL_IMPL` environment variable to the path of the Mal implementation executable.
 For example:

+    # Bootstrap using the Python implementation:
-    MAL_PREFIX=python MAL_IMPL=../mal/python/stepA_mal.py ./bootstrap.sh
+    MAL_IMPL=../mal/python/run ./bootstrap.sh

-For compiled Mal interpreters just set `MAL_IMPL`; for example:
+    # Bootstrap using the OCaml implementation:
     MAL_IMPL=../mal/ocaml/stepA_mal ./bootstrap.sh